 Having read lot about soy products and the havoc they can cause in our bodies – read this and this and this – I naturally try to avoid them.
-That is except for a few soy based ingredients which pass my nutritional acceptance criteria test.
+That is except for a few soy based ingredients which pass my nutritional acceptance test.
 These are naturally fermented soy foods such as tempeh, natto and miso.

-There are many different varieties of miso depending on key ingredients and the length of fermentation.
+There are many varieties of miso depending on key ingredients and the length of fermentation.
 Some of the most popular varieties are hatcho (only soy), ganmai (soy and brown rice), kome (soy and white rice), mugi (soy and barley, I would avoid this due to gluten), natto (soy and ginger) and soba (soy and buckwheat).
 Wikipedia has a long list!
 Lighter coloured miso pastes indicate shorter fermentation time and have a sweeter, less salty taste; while darker, richer colours and saltier, more concentrated flavour come from longer fermentation.
 The darker ones are usually considered more nutritious.

 Here are some ways you could use miso paste: